tystar86/python_exercises/Tasks/conditional_statements_and_loops.md

 **Expected Result :** ```[[0, 0, 0, 0], [0, 1, 2, 3], [0, 2, 4, 6]]```

 #12.
->Write a Python program that accepts a sequence of lines (blank line to terminate) as input and prints the lines as output (all characters in lower case).
+>Write a function that accepts a sequence of lines (blank line to terminate) as input and prints the lines as output (all characters in lower case).

 #13.
->Write a Python program which accepts a sequence of comma separated 4 digit binary numbers as its input and print the numbers that are divisible by 5 in a comma separated sequence.
+>Write a function which accepts a sequence of comma separated 4 digit binary numbers as its input and print the numbers that are divisible by 5 in a comma separated sequence.

 **Sample Data :** ```0100,0011,1010,1001,1100,1001```

 **Expected Output :** ```1010```

 #14.
->Write a Python program that accepts a string and calculate the number of digits and letters.
+>Write a function that accepts a string and calculate the number of digits and letters.

 **Expected Output :**
 ```